The GA Timesheet form should be used by all Graduate Assistants (GAs) who are not Teaching Assistants or Graduate Research Assistants.

 Graduate Research Assistants are those graduate students who are engaged in research in the course of obtaining advanced degrees and where the research is performed under the supervision of a member of the faculty in a research environment provided by the institution under a grant or contract.

-Departments should retain time records for a minimum of three (3) years.
+Departments should retain time records for a minimum of five (5) years.

 Completed forms are subject to random auditing.
 Departments that are out of compliance with these retention guidelines are subject to corrective actions that may include losing their right to hire graduate assistants.